BennoMan123/Contact_List_Project/README.md

 10/30/23 Part 3:
 * Removed unneeded lines of comments/code in the textColor interface.
-* Updated the Javadocs folder.
+* Updated the javadocs folder.

 10/30/23 Part 4:
 * Removed unneeded lines of comments/code in the textColor interface.